FindMySchool LogoFindMySchool

 The school day runs from 8:50am to 3:10pm.
 The majority of students travel by bus, with services connecting the school to the various villages of the Over Wyre area.
 Given the rural location, reliance on these bus services is a fact of life for most families, and the school works hard to ensure transport runs smoothly.

 Uniform is strictly enforced: black blazer with crest, school tie, and black trousers or skirt.
-The school prides itself on appearance, viewing it as preparation for the professional world.
+The school is known for appearance, viewing it as preparation for the professional world.

 No Sixth Form: Students must move institutions at 16.
 While this offers a fresh start and a step towards independence, it breaks the continuity of education.
 Families should consider the travel implications for post-16 study, as most colleges require a bus journey into Blackpool or Preston.